Themishau/OnlineBlogPostSite/README.md

 - Pull the latest MySQL and MongoDB images from Docker Hub.
 - Initialize MySQL with the specified root user, database, and user credentials.
-- Run the `init-mysql.sql` script to create the `OnlineFlashCard` database and the `User` and `FlashCardDeck` tables.
+- Run the `init-mysql.sql` script to create the `OnlineBlogPosts` database and the `User` and `OnlineBlogPosts` tables.
 - Start the MySQL and MongoDB services in detached mode.

 ### Step 5: Verify the Setup

 - **MySQL**: You can connect to your MySQL database using any MySQL client with the credentials specified in the `.env` file.
 - **MongoDB**: You can connect to your MongoDB instance using a MongoDB client.
-The `FlashCardGui` will be the key for MongoDB records, but since MongoDB is schema-less, you'll need to ensure your application logic handles the `FlashCardGui` as the unique identifier for records.
+The `PostGui` will be the key for MongoDB records, but since MongoDB is schema-less, you'll need to ensure your application logic handles the `PostGui` as the unique identifier for records.